icetalker/filament-chatgpt-bot/README.md

 ## More

-You could hide the chatgpt icon by setting `enable` to `false` on `config/filament-chatgpt-bot.php`:
+1. By defult, there is a small chatgpt icon on bottom-right corner of admin panel after the package installed.
+You could hide the icon by setting `enable` to `false` in `config/filament-chatgpt-bot.php` files:

 ```php